dmytrobaida/Develux-Assestment/README.md

 - repo_url - is a BitBucket url where we need to update package.json
 - branch_name - is a name of the branch where we will update package.json and later will use to create pull request
 - pull_request_title - title of pull request

+## Points to improve

+1. Move to TypeScript - Done
+2. Add some tests
+3. Use cli library
+4. Add validation
+5. Add a linter